 4 Dog Breeds that Started in Greece

 Greece is known for a lot of things.
-One of the more surprising things is that this is the birthplace to a number of dog breeds.
-I've gone ahead and listed out four of the more interesting ones below.
+One of the more surprising things is that this is the birthplace of a number of dog breeds.
+I've gone ahead and listed four of the more interesting ones below.
 However, any of these would make a great addition to your home.

 Breed 1: Alopekis

 This dog is often described as being "fox-like" in appearance.
 This dog breed neared extinction as programs were enacted to control stray dog populations.
 However, you can find small pockets of them in northern Greece.
-They are often very social, easy going, and easy to train dogs.
+They are often very social, easy-going, and easy to train dogs.
 They are also known for being good with children.